willymwaura/discover_kenya-django-api/README.md

-django api for a tourist web application authentication is done using djoser caching is done using memcahed
-Third party api used are google maps api and weather api
+django api for a tourist web application authentication is done using djoser caching is done using memcahed google maps api used to locate a tourist site weather api (open weather)to find weather of a certain place